Who pays U.S. tariffs? Short answer: we all do.

 By law, the importer of record is liable for duties [1].
 Importers file entry or summary and deposit estimated duties within about 10 working days of entry [3], or pay on a Periodic Monthly Statement if enrolled [4].

-Plain English: how the money actually moves (bond + ACH debit)
+how the money actually moves (bond + ACH debit)

 Illustrative landed-cost example (for context only)

-Assume a bra (HTS 6212.10, man-made), customs value $10.00.
+Assume a bra (Tariff code HTS 6212.10, man-made), customs value (FOB) is $10.00.
 Base duty is about 16.9 percent ($1.69) [5].
-If a 10 percent baseline tariff applies ($1.00) and a country add-on of 20 percent applies ($2.00) (verify current FR and HTS notes) [6][7], total duties are about $4.69 (about 46.9 percent of customs value).
-The duty-paid customs value is therefore $14.69 ($10.00 + $4.69).
+If a 10 percent baseline tariff applies ($1.00) and a country add-on of 20 percent applies ($2.00) [6][7], total duties are about $4.69 (about 46.9 percent of customs value).
+The duty-paid customs value (total of COGS & Duties) is therefore $14.69 ($10.00 + $4.69).

-Note: The $14.69 figure does not include international freight, drayage, inland freight, warehousing, pick and pack, insurance, customs brokerage, MPF/HMF, financing or bank fees, administrative overhead, sales commissions, research and development, marketing, or taxes.
+Note: The $14.69 figure does not include international freight, drayage, inland freight, warehousing, pick and pack, insurance, customs brokerage fees, MPF/HMF, financing or bank fees, administrative overhead, sales commissions, research and development, marketing, or taxes.
 These direct and indirect costs also affect the final shelf price and, in turn, the sales-tax amount since sales tax is calculated on the final selling price [10].

 What to tell customers